xunxdd/Sound-box/README.md

  # Notes

- - The app is built using [alexa-server-app by Matt Kruse] (https://github.com/matt-kruse/alexa-app).
+ - The app is built using node.js and [alexa-server-app by Matt Kruse] (https://github.com/matt-kruse/alexa-app).
- - Server side code / food look up using google place api in node js
  - Use SSML to include audio